domtronn/JSDependencyInjector/README.md

 JSDependencyInjector
 ====================

-A JavaScript Require.js _"dependency injection"_ package for Sublime.
+A JavaScript Require.js and Local Module _"dependency injection"_ package for Sublime.

-This package only works if you load __Projects__
+This package only works if you load __Sublime Projects__

 ## Installation